5l1v3r1/Cyvirus/README.md

 - Windows: filecompiler.exe

 # virus_hack file
-- Add your compiled virus file, that could be python or perl or c program compiled exe or anything
+- Add your compiled virus file, that would be .exe format
+- Enter random bytes to fill in executable file
-- Enter bytes and use random box check
+- Click on use random box

 # compiler file
 - Merge two files into one